ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 > [!primary]
 >
-> Your OVHcloud account **must be** the administrative contact and technical contact for the Email Pro or Exchange service you are migrating to.
+> Your OVHcloud account **must be** the administrative contact and technical contact for the Exchange service you are migrating to.
 >
 > For more information on editing contacts, please refer to our guide on [managing contacts for your services](../../customer/managing-contacts/).
 >